smartcorelib/smartcorelib.org/user_guide/developer.md

 ## Changes to documentation

-If you found a problem in documentation please do not hesitate to correct it and submit your proposed change as a [pull request](https://github.com/smartcorelib/smartcore/pulls) (PR) in GutHub.
+If you found a problem in documentation please do not hesitate to correct it and submit your proposed change as a [pull request](https://github.com/smartcorelib/smartcore/pulls) (PR) in GitHub.
 At this moment documentation is found in several places: [API](https://github.com/smartcorelib/smartcore), [website](https://github.com/smartcorelib/smartcorelib.org) and [examples](https://github.com/smartcorelib/smartcore-examples).
 Please submit your pull request to a corresponding repository.
 If your change is a minor correction (e.g. misspelling or grammar error) there is no need to open a separate issue describing what you've found, just correct it and submit your PR!

 Another way to make a change in documentation is to [open an issue](https://github.com/smartcorelib/smartcore/issues) in GitHub.